foam-framework/foam/tutorial/1-concepts.md

 ### Terminology Warning

 FOAM has an unfortunate terminology collision around the word "model".
-We use it to mean models as above, the concept similar to Java classes, as well as for the M in MVC, the data model of the application.
+We use it to mean both:

+- models as above, the concept similar to Java classes, and
+- the M in MVC, the data model of the application.

 The M in MVC is generally a collection of FOAM models, which together define all the data in the application.